 The Spring Valley Trail takes off up a small rise then heads fairly flat in a west-southwestern line.
 It's well maintained but you will only be on this trail for a short distance.
 Be on the lookout for the Hermit Trail slanting out to the right.
 It's less noticeable and the junction is not signed.
-As of this writing it was cairned.
-If you miss the junction, the Spring Valley Trail soon dips through a wash so you shouldn't loose much time.
+As of this writing, it was cairned.
+If you miss the junction, the Spring Valley Trail soon dips through a wash so you shouldn't lose much time.

-On the Hermit Trail you appear to be headed for the steep ridge ahead.
+On the Hermit Trail, you appear to be headed for the steep ridge ahead.
 Fear not as the trail slowly curves northeast gently rising you to the first of three saddles.
 Prior to the first saddle be sure to peek over your shoulder and catch a view of Lake Pleasant.
-Up to this point I was determined to rate this trail well established and maintained.
+Up to this point, I was determined to rate this trail well established and maintained.
 I figure the wildflower displays would be stunning in the wetter years.
-However with yet another dry winter behind us I wasn't surprised to find such few examples.
-On the return trip I noticed Arizona-wildflower-queen Christine Maxa entered the area on January 25th.
+However, with yet another dry winter behind us, I wasn't surprised to find such few examples.
+On the return trip, I noticed Arizona-wildflower-queen Christine Maxa entered the area on January 25th.
 I'd venture to guess she stayed on the Spring Valley Trail.

-A few steps down into Four Tanks Canyon and you'll soon realize this trail is definitely older and overgrown.
+A few steps down into Four Tanks Canyon and you'll soon realize this trail is older and overgrown.
 If only it was that good!
 Upon reaching the bottom you're faced with a hearty ascent.
 Bad news being the trail is more or less gone.
-The good news being it's not much further to Governors Peak.
+The good news is it's not much further to Governors Peak.
 Peak 2992 looms sharp to your right and its slopes are plastered with healthy Saguaros.
 It's a stunning view!

 With basically no trail to follow you need to study the map.
-The old trail is cairned but I wouldn't waist much time on the scattered mix of cairns.
+The old trail is cairned but I wouldn't waste much time on the scattered mix of cairns.
 Here's what it boils down to.
 You have Peak 2992 on your right.
 The peak ahead of you is a false peak to Governors Peak, but it can be conquered inline if you so desire.
-The route of choice is to gain a saddle, jag left and then ascend Governors Peak.
+The route of choice is to gain a saddle, jag left, and then ascend Governors Peak.
 Which is easy but you will want to watch your footing.

 The views are magnificent in all directions.
 If this is your first trip in the area you will likely be salivating at the options in the western range of Hells Canyon Wilderness!
 Just remember to bring a good map as there's private property scattered about.
 Then again it's hard to miss with all the signage flaunting machine guns... lol